16 April 2018

 (If this seems to duplicate the Networking section above, it essentially does yet is highly focused on one specific group!)

-When people land on your website or visit your landing page, it’s often useful have a video explaining what you offer in approximately one minute or less.
+When people land on your website or visit your landing page, it’s useful to have a video explaining your offering in one minute or less.

 It’s called an explainer video and must contain substance.

 This is not hype.